thebusfactor/p11/M1_Requirements/Kristen_Report_Contribution.md

    - Security of data.
    - Protect peoples privacy; includes the bus drivers and the pedestrians on the bus or on the streets surrounding intersections.
    - Can't release data like license plates to the wrong people.
+   - Create product according to clients wants and needs.
+   - Product ethics: be aware of entities that are filmed.
 2. Legislative Requirements???
 3. Regulatory Requirements
    - (Write everything that the client expects us to do??)